microsoftgraph/msgraph-training-powerautomate/tutorial/create-connector-preview.md

 - Create from blank
 - Import an OpenAPI file

-## Create custom connector from blank template
+## Option 1: Create custom connector from blank template

 Open a browser and navigate to [Microsoft Power Automate](https://flow.microsoft.com).
 Sign in with your Office 365 tenant administrator account.
-Choose the gear icon in the upper right, and select the **Custom Connectors** item in the drop-down menu.
+Choose **Data** on the left-hand side menu, and select the **Custom Connectors** item in the drop-down menu.

 ![A screen shot of the drop-down menu in Microsoft Power Automate](./images/flow-conn1.png)